 My grandmother never fully got the knack of cleaning it properly and with each bite of spinach fritters, you got a little extra gritty crunch.
 Today most spinach consumed is more often baby spinach leaves which is very consumer friendly.
 And, that makes this soup very easy to make.

 I admit that I purchase my spinach in a large bag already cleaned up.
 If you buy spinach from a farmer’s market, make sure you clean it really well, getting all that grit off.

 This soup is best with a homemade broth, but you can use a high quality store bought broth.
 I had fresh chicken stock on hand and used that instead of the recommended meat broth.
-I also used non-fat organic milk in a ratio of 2-1 broth to milk.
-I also added more onion and at the end used an emulsifying blender.
+I also used organic milk in a ratio of 2-1 broth to milk.
+I also added more onion and at the end use my Vitamix.

 It turned out so delicious that I want to make it again this week.
 It was surprising hit with the boos (who are two years old), and ended up being the first soup they ever fed themselves.
 Even Retro Rose liked it, and she’s not a spinach soup type.